-But amidst all sinister speculations, a guy named Nick Swinmurn came up with a unique idea to utilise technology as never before — selling shoes ‘online‘.
+But amidst all sinister speculations, a guy named Nick Swinmurn came up with a unique idea.
+An idea to utilize technology as never before — selling shoes online.

 Of course, the world didn’t end.
 Billions of dollars were spent worldwide on Y2K software upgrades.
-The Matrix became one of the best sci-fi movies of all time, and everyone loved Keanu Reeves.
-While Nick’s idea eventually transformed into one of the most successful e-commerce store Zappos.
+The Matrix became one of the best sci-fi movies of all time (we love you, Keanu Reeves).
+And Nick’s idea eventually transformed into a successful e-commerce store Zappos.
 Today it is a billion-dollar e-commerce platform, an epitome of lean startup philosophy and a perfect minimum viable product example.

 1. Landing Page MVP